 Looking for cheap car insurance?
 The cost of car insurance is a widely discussed topic at the moment.
-As we have stated previously, there are many factors influencing the increase in car insurance premiums including under-pricing in the past and the cost of compensation in Ireland.
+As we have stated previously, there are many factors influencing the increase in car insurance premiums, including under-pricing in the past and the cost of compensation in Ireland.
 But what can you do to get a cheaper quote?
-We’ve compiled a list of tips on how you can get cheap car insurance.
+We’ve compiled a list of tips on getting cheap car insurance.

 Car Engine Size

 Reducing the engine size of your car is a direct way to get cheap car insurance.
 The cost of your premium can increase dramatically if you drive a high-performance car.

 It may be tempting to buy a car with a higher engine size.
 Their acceleration and performance are usually much better, and you may require a larger engine if you’re pulling heavy loads with your car.